calliope-project/calliope/docs/creating/config.md

 To test your model pipeline, `config.init.time_subset` is a good way to limit your model size by slicing the time dimension to a smaller range.

+!!! note
+    Various capabilities are available to adjust the temporal resolution of a model on-the-fly, both by resampling or using externally-provided clustering.
+    See our [time adjustment page](../advanced/time.md) for more details.

 ## Deep-dive into some key configuration options

 ### `config.build.backend`